The story below is based on fiction. However, the themes are quite real and have been proven true by millions of couples who refuse to say – I quit!

 As the years passed by something amazing happened, you two became best friends.
 You enjoyed your morning cup of coffee together, went for walks, watched movies and traveled.
 Sometimes I would catch you whispering to each other before breaking out in laughter.
 At the time I thought it was gross but it was also comforting.

 When I went off to college I watched your relationship grow even closer.
 There were times you simply left a message on your answering machine saying you two had whisked away on some exotic vacation.
 You started to look like each other, dress like each other and talk like each other.
-You even grew to like the same food, the same music and tv programs.
+You even grew to like the same foods, music and tv programs.

 True Love Supports